AlfrescoLabs/chef-alfresco/README.md

 Introduction
 ---
-chef-alfresco is a build automation tool that provides a modular,configurable and extensible way to install an Alfresco architecture; it is divided in components (`tomcat,transform,repo,share,solr,mysql,lb,iptables`) that are independent and self-contained, but use [common configuration attributes](https://github.com/maoo/chef-alfresco/tree/master/attributes/default.rb)
+chef-alfresco is a build automation tool that provides a modular,configurable and extensible way to install an Alfresco architecture; it defines independent and self-contained containers, though they depend on [common configuration attributes](https://github.com/maoo/chef-alfresco/tree/master/attributes/default.rb)

-It depends on third-party Chef cookbooks that install - when needed - database (MySQL), Servlet Container (Tomcat7) and transformation tools (ImageMagick, LibreOffice, swftools).
+chef-alfresco relies on third-party Chef cookbooks that install - when needed - database (MySQL), Servlet Container (Tomcat7) and transformation tools (ImageMagick, LibreOffice, swftools).

 [artifact-deployer](https://github.com/maoo/artifact-deployer) is used to fetch artifacts from remote Apache Maven repositories and defines default values (i.e. Maven artifact coordinates) for all artifacts (WARs, ZIPs, JARs) involved in the Alfresco deployment process.